local-ch/lhs/README.md

 How to configure endpoints for automatic collection detection?

-LHS detects autmatically if the responded data is a single business object or a set of business objects (collection).
+LHS detects automatically if the responded data is a single business object or a set of business objects (collection).

 Conventionally, when the responds contains an `items` key `{ items: [] }` it's treated as a collection, but also if the responds contains a plain raw array: `[{ href: '' }]` it's also treated as a collection.